Top 8 Greatest Defenders of All Time

 4. Bobby Moore

-A player who was responsible for taking his team to the finals in the 1986 World Cup Final with the England team, The team he captained was the best all around the World Cup.
+A player who was responsible for taking his team to the finals in the 1986 World Cup Final with the England team, the team he captained was the best all around the World Cup.
 England has not won the FIFA World Cup since then.

 Moore was also versatile and adaptable, capable of excelling in various defensive roles.
 He primarily played as a central defender but could also operate as a sweeper or a holding midfielder when required.